 Preparedness and the disaster cycle

-Rather than being a cycle where phases have a beginning and an end, it is more realistic to think of the management strategy as a series of overlapping options, any one of which might dominate for a time but each are constantly reviewed and adapted as a result of the others.
+Rather than being a cycle where phases have a beginning and an end, it’s more realistic to think of it as a series of overlapping options, where any one might dominate for a time but each is constantly reviewed and adapted as a result of the others.

 What actions can you think of that might be taken by agencies to prepare for any potential emergency response?